 In 1749, handbills were posted throughout Europe encouraging emigration to the New World.
 Over 2,700 “foreign Protestants” responded to the offer and immigrated to Nova Scotia.
 Most came from the Upper Rhine area of present-day Germany, from the French and German-speaking Swiss cantons and from the French-speaking principality of Montbeliard.
 They arrived in Halifax and remained there under British protection, working on the fortifications in order to pay off the cost of their passage.
 The Board of Trade’s visitor center on Blockhouse Hill is a replica of those early defenses.

 During the Second World War, Lunenburg made a significant contribution to the war effort providing everything from ships to balaclavas.
-Over the same period the town hosted Camp Norway, which was a facility to train exiled Norwegian whalers for the Royal Norwegian Navy and accommodate Canadian sailors while there ships were being re-fitted.
+Over the same period, the town hosted Camp Norway, which was a facility to train exiled Norwegian whalers for the Royal Norwegian Navy and accommodate Canadian sailors while their ships were being re-fitted.

 - There are some 400 major buildings within the old town, most of them from the 18th and 19th centuries, almost all of them made of wood.